-NICE [NG194] Neonatal infection: Risk factors for and clinical indicators of possible late-onset neonatal infection discusses risk factors for clinical indicators of possible late-onset neonatal infection.
+NICE [NG194] Neonatal infection: antibiotics for prevention and treatment point 1.8 discusses risk factors for clinical indicators of possible late-onset neonatal infection.

 Refer to the Somerset CCG Infection Management page for GP paediatric Sepsis decision support tools and prescribing advice.

 ‘When Should I Worry?’ is a booklet developed by researchers at PRIME Centre Wales, Division of Population Medicine, Cardiff University.
 It provides information for parents about the management of respiratory tract infections (coughs, colds, sore throats, and ear aches) in children, and has been designed to be used in primary care consultations.

 Reflux and Food Allergies

 NG1 Gastro-oesophageal reflux disease in children and young people: diagnosis and management, including ‘silent reflux’ also known as occult reflux.

 Be aware that some symptoms of a non‑IgE‑mediated cows’ milk protein allergy can be similar to the symptoms of GORD, especially in infants with atopic symptoms, signs and/or a family history.
 If a non‑IgE‑mediated cows’ milk protein allergy is suspected, see the NICE guideline on CG116 Food allergy in under 19s: assessment and diagnosis.